seqan/seqan/manual/source/Infrastructure/Use/UsingFindSeqAnCMakeModule.rst

         # cmake-build (TODO double-check)

+**The above step is the only step you need to repeat when changing your source code.** CMake only has to be re-run if you change the ``CMakeLists.txt``.

-You can then run the application in the usual way
+You can then execute the application in the usual way

 * on Makefile-based builds (Linux/Mac/BSD):